Adroiti/docs-for-code-review-tools/tfsec/google-compute-no-public-ingress.md

-Pattern: An inbound firewall rule allows traffic from /0
+Pattern: Use of public ingress for Google Compute firewall

 Issue: -